Make goods: alternatives and how to avoid landlord disputes

 How to make good

-There are two ways to ‘make good’ at the end of your lease:
+There are two ways to make good at the end of your lease:

-- Physically ‘making good’ – that is, carrying out all the works yourself
+- Physically making good – that is, carrying out all the works yourself

-At Tenant CS, we generally advise our clients to carry out the ‘make good’ themselves to ensure that their money is put to good use.
+At Tenant CS, we generally advise our clients to carry out the make good themselves to ensure that their money is put to good use.
 Carrying out the works yourself could save you up to 50% when compared to Landlord-make-goods because you have more control over the project and providers.

-How to avoid ‘make good’ disputes
+How to avoid make good provision disputes

-Prepare a dilapidation report
+Prepare or request a dilapidation report

 Unfortunately, some tenants fail to prepare a condition report at the start of their lease.
-And this means that the Landlord has nothing to compare when enforcing ‘make good’ obligations.
+And this means that the Landlord has nothing to compare when enforcing your ‘make good’ obligations.

 Stay on top of general wear and tear

-A dilapidation report will make you aware of any existing damage to the space.
+A dilapidation report will make you aware of any existing damage to your space.
 Try to repair any further damages that you cause as they happen.
 That way, when it is time to relocate, you’ll only have your agreed scope of works to worry about.

 Give yourself time